Ted Yoho

-In the 2012 Republican primary election for the district, Yoho pulled a major upset against long-term incumbent Congressman Cliff Stearns, who had first been elected in 1988.
-Prior to being elected to Congress, Yoho had been a veterinarian and small business owner in North Central Florida for 30 years.
+In the 2012 Republican primary election for the district, Yoho pulled a major upset victory against long-term incumbent Congressman Cliff Stearns, who had first been elected in 1988.
+Before being elected to Congress, Yoho had been a veterinarian and small business owner in North Central Florida for 30 years.

-In December 2019, Yoho announced that, honoring his term-limit pledge, he would not run for re-election to Congress in 2020.
+On December 10, 2019, Yoho announced that, honoring his term-limit pledge, he would not run for re-election to Congress in 2020.

+In November 2024, Yoho briefly considered running in the 2025 Florida's 6th congressional district special election, as his residence lies within the boundaries of the new 6th district.

 Early life, education, and veterinarian career

 Yoho was born in Minneapolis, Minnesota, on April 13, 1955.
 At age 11, he moved with his family to Florida, where he attended school with his future wife, Carolyn, in the 4th grade.

-Yoho earned his AA degree at Broward Community College.
-He earned a baccalaureate in animal science at the University of Florida in 1983 and thereafter attended the University of Florida College of Veterinary Medicine, from which he received a doctorate in veterinary medicine.
-He is a member of the American Veterinary Medical Association, Florida Veterinary Medical Association, Florida Association of Equine Practitioners, Florida Cattlemen's Association, and the National Rifle Association of America.
+Yoho earned his associate-of-arts degree at Broward Community College.
+He earned a bachelor's degree in animal science at the University of Florida in 1983 and thereafter attended the University of Florida College of Veterinary Medicine, from which he received a doctorate in veterinary medicine.
+He is a member of the American Veterinary Medical Association, the Florida Veterinary Medical Association, the Florida Association of Equine Practitioners, the Florida Cattlemen's Association, and the National Rifle Association of America.